Early History of St Luke, Odd Fellows & the Household of Ruth

 • Some Efforts of American Negroes for Their Own Social Betterment.
 Report of an Investigation under the Direction of Atlanta University; Together with the Proceedings of the Third Conference for the Study of the Negro Problems, Held at Atlanta University, May 25-26, 1898.
 Edited by W. E. Burghardt Du Bois, Ph.
 D.

-• W. E. B. Du Bois (William Edward Burghardt), 1868-1963, edited by Economic Co-operation among Negro Americans.
+• W. E. B. Du Bois (William Edward Burghardt), 1868-1963, edited by Economic Co-operation Among Negro Americans.
 Report of a Study made by Atlanta University, under the Patronage of the Carnegie Institution of Washington, D.C., together with the Proceedings of the 12th Conference for the Study of the Negro Problems, held at Atlanta University, on Tuesday, May the 28th, 1907

 Independent Order of St Luke Articles